Macedonia detains more than 100 illegal immigrants from Syria, Iraq

-SKOPJE Macedonian authorities have detained more than 100 illegal immigrants, mostly from Syria and Iraq, who were found hiding in a train carrying coal from neighbouring Greece, the interior ministry said on Monday.
+SKOPJE Macedonian authorities have detained more than 100 illegal immigrants, mostly from Syria and Iraq, who were found hiding in a train carrying coal from neighboring Greece, the interior ministry said on Monday.

 The immigrants were discovered late on Sunday in Veles, a town in central Macedonia.